When an open-ended search reveals one of the top questions about a product to be “Is it still used?” — it is time to evaluate modern ERP solutions.

 Though migrating from legacy software can be daunting, not everyone will need to transition right away.
 We have seen clients succeed with PeopleSoft and JD Edwards — and while there is still an end-of-life in sight for the products, clients in this position can continue to use them for now without major issues.
 If your company is running the latest versions of the software and receiving support from the provider, such as JD Edwards Enterprise 19.3 and PeopleSoft Enterprise 9.2, you will still be able to secure some enhancements, such as security patches and regulatory updates.

 Another option for some clients is simply to change the dynamics of how their ERP is handled.
-This does not require a complete makeover — alternatively, it might include moving an on-prem solution to the cloud in order to reduce the on-site technical infrastructure.
+This does not require a complete makeover — alternatively, it might include moving an on-premise solution to the cloud in order to reduce the on-site technical infrastructure.

 If you are not currently receiving support from your software provider, it is a viable option to seek assistance from a third-party support company.
 There are trustworthy companies that can offer cost-effective assistance with legacy software products.